TechnoBlogger14o3/Android-Interview-Questions/README.md

 78. Explain Job Scheduler in detail.
 79. When will you use constraint layout.
 80. How can you achieve Thread safeness or how to avoid Thread Interference.
+81. Difference between inner class and static inner class.
+82. What is copy constructor.
+83. Given an array, find the sum of two Maximum Number and two Minimum Number.
+84. Difference between ListView and RecyclerView.
+85. What is art.
+Tell me difference between art and dvm.
+86. How will you send data between two Fragments.
+87. Explain Observer Design Pattern.